sola-st/IdBench/README.md

 2. Sub-word extension of word2vec FastText (“_FT_cbow_” and “_FT_sg_”)
 3. Embeddings trained using tree-based representation of code (“_path-based_”)

-To use the embeddings, download **XXX this release XXX** of the trained models.
+To use the embeddings, download [this release of the trained models](https://github.com/sola-st/IdBench/releases/download/icse2021/trained_embeddings.tar.gz).
 See `pretrained_embeddings.py` for a demo of how to load and query the embeddings.

 ### Hyperparameters